radek-k/FFMediaToolkit/README.md

 - To use the library, you need the **FFmpeg v4.1.3 shared build** binaries.
 You can download it from the [Zeranoe FFmpeg](https://ffmpeg.zeranoe.com/builds/) site or build your own.
     - **Windows** - Place the binaries (7 DLLs) in the `.\ffmpeg\x86\` (32 bit) or `.\ffmpeg\x86_64\`(for 64bit apps) in the application output directory.
-    - **Linux** - FFmpeg is pre-installed on many desktop Linux.
+    - **Linux** - FFmpeg is pre-installed on many desktop Linux systems.
 The default path is `/usr/lib/x86_64-linux-gnu/`
     - **MacOS** - You can install FFmpeg via MacPorts or download `.dylib` files from the [Zeranoe](https://ffmpeg.zeranoe.com/builds/) site.
 The default path is `/opt/local/lib/`.

     If you want to use other directory, you can specify a path to it by the  `MediaToolkit.FFmpegPath` property.

 ## Usage

-FFMediaToolkit uses the lightweight *ref struct* `BitmapData` for bitmap images.
+FFMediaToolkit uses the lightweight *ref struct* `ImageData` for bitmap images.
 It uses the `Span<byte>` for pixels data.
-It is stack-only type, so it can't be stored in a class field. `BitmapData` can be converted to any other graphics object that supports creation from `Span<byte>`, byte array or memory pointer.
+It is stack-only type, so it can't be stored in a class field. `ImageData` can be converted to any other graphics object that supports creation from `Span<byte>`, byte array or memory pointer.

-## Example BitmapData conversion methods
+## Example ImageData conversion methods

 - For GDI+ `System.Drawing.Bitmap`:

     ````c#
-    // BitmapData -> Bitmap (unsafe)
+    // ImageData -> Bitmap (unsafe)
-    public static unsafe Bitmap ToBitmap(this BitmapData bitmap)
+    public static unsafe Bitmap ToBitmap(this ImageData bitmap)
     {
         fixed(byte* = bitmap.Data)
         {